adambuczek/adambuczek.github.io/src/blog/this-context.md

  - note
  - javascript
 published: true
+excerpt: Showcase of what `this` means in given context.
+Difference between strict and sloppy modes.
 ---

 `this` in JavaScript behaves differently based on current code context and execution mode.